 Time synchronization is also something that needs to be constantly maintained.
 No time keeping device is truly accurate, so without proper synchronization, the natural drift of between devices internal time-keeping will ultimately lead to issues.

 How to synchronize clocks on network devices

-There are really two ways to synchronize clocks.
+There are really two ways to synchronize clocks for network optimization.

 The first is to do it manually by logging into every network device and manually setting the clocks against some common source, like your watch.

 The clock in every device will slip a little bit, probably in random directions, so there could be a difference of several seconds between the fastest and the slowest clocks by the end of the day.
 Then you’ll need to do it again tomorrow.
 And it’s incredibly time consuming to log into all of those devices and manually set the clocks.